In an effort to cut through some of the hype about gun cleaning products, the following information is presented for your enlightenment and enjoyment.

 When it comes right down to it, I have not seen any product that I wouldn't use to maintain my firearms--but some work (a little) better for my purposes than others.

 It has also been suggested that I test lubricants, but after some thought and a discussion with a friend in the lubrication business I have decided not to do so.
 Every day some new "wonder lube" appears on the market (most with ever increasing prices) and folks spend vast sums and run to it with expectations of fame and fortune and better shooting.
-BLAH!!
-"Laboratory" tests have little relationship to real world use on firearms as the loading and shear forces are not like automotive or aircraft engines, and in fact most modern lubricants could be considered overkill in firearms.
+In addition, there are frequently conflicting "specs" given as to the temperature range of the products.
+I have yet to find a gun lube company that openly publishes the full battery of ASTM lubrication tests and temperature data.
+In reality "laboratory" tests have little relationship to real world use on firearms as the loading and shear forces are not like automotive or aircraft engines, and in fact most modern lubricants could probably be considered overkill in firearms.
 There is a test of gun oils on the Internet that involved a rotating shaft and a lubricated, load bearing piece that rubbed against the shaft until things seized up.
 Interestingly, a very popular and widely recommended firearm lubricant was among the poorest performers in this test.
+And, of course, every manufacturer who has had someone in the military use their products claims "used by the military" as if to imply the product is a standard stocked and issued item.
+To be blunt, I've been shooting for over 65 years and I have never had, no have I encountered a failure of a firearm that could in any way be attributed to the lubricant used.

 My recommendation is to use what lubricant you have at hand, properly apply it, and apply it to the right places.
 ATF fluid, motor oils, medical lubricants, or what ever will work just fine.
 You will get the best results with modern synthetic lubricants by completely cleaning all old lubricants off of the metal and then rubbing in several coats of the new lubricant before applying the final amount.
 Warming the surfaces first helps.